Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/UpdateCOGOPointsFromField/AutoLisp/README.md

-3. To update the COGO point descriptions run ```updateCOGOPointsFromField``` command.
-Use the "TreeGenus" to update the values on the points from the "TreeGenus" layer.
+3. To update the COGO point descriptions run the ```updateCOGOPointsFromField``` command.
+Use the "TreeGenus" field to update the values on the points from the "TreeGenus" layer.